How I Am Happier: The 3 Principles & Me

 Join Daily Reset!
 E-zine – your daily weekday reminder of the 3 Principles understanding.

 Definition of Happiness – How I Am Happier

 “Until you have learned to be tolerant with those who do not always agree with you; until you have cultivated the habit of saying some kind word of those whom you do not admire; until you have formed the habit of looking for the good instead of the bad there is in others, you will be neither successful nor happy.” – Napoleon Hill

-I’m going to model this answer – this ‘what is happiness’ for me – on the module structure of my recently created How to be Happy E-Course.
+I’m going to model this answer – this ‘what is happiness’ for me – on the module structure of my recently upgraded Remembering the ‘Happiness Within’ course (on Teachable).
 Each module is more or less an example of how I am happier and more at ease with my experience of myself and life.

 It’s all going to be common-sense stuff, but I can’t tell you how much difference it makes to me, especially when I’m lost in troubled thinking and feeling (again), and I’ve become the victim of a cruel, unloving world (again).